Mark Ridley-Thomas: Fossil fuel campaign contributions

-Federal corruption indictment
+Federal corruption indictment and conviction

-On October 13, 2021, the United States Attorney for the Central District of California announced that a federal grand jury had indicted Ridley-Thomas and Flynn for "a bribery scheme in which Sebastian Ridley-Thomas received substantial benefits from the [University of Southern California] in exchange for Ridley-Thomas supporting county contracts and lucrative contract amendments with the university..."
+On October 13, 2021, the United States Attorney in the Central District of California announced that a federal grand jury had indicted Ridley-Thomas and Flynn in the United States District Court for the Central District of California for "a bribery scheme in which his son received substantial benefits from USC in exchange for Ridley-Thomas supporting county contracts and lucrative contract amendments with the university while he served on the Los Angeles County Board of Supervisors."

+On March 30, 2023, Ridley-Thomas was found guilty of seven of the nineteen charges on March 30, 2023, including conspiracy, bribery, honest services mail fraud, and four counts of honest services wire fraud "extracting special benefits for his son from USC while voting in support of motions and a contract sought by the university."
+On August 28, 2023, Ridley-Thomas was sentenced to 42 months in prison.